 The best potions in Minecraft can change depending on your needs.
-With this list, we've gathered the top 10 potions in the game based on how useful they are in most circumstances.
+With this list, we’ve gathered the top 10 potions in the game based on how useful they are in most circumstances.
 If you want to learn about the first potions you should be crafting, this is the article for you.
 Now to the answer of the best potions in Minecraft:

 1. Regeneration +